wso2/docs-is/en/docs/learn/jarm-for-oauth2.md

 # JWT-Secured Authorization Response Mode (JARM) for OAuth 2.0

 The [JWT-Secured Authorization Response Mode for OAuth 2.0 (JARM) specification](https://bitbucket.org/openid/fapi/src/master/oauth-v2-jarm.md) defines new JWT-based modes to encode OAuth2 authorization responses.
-These new modes allow clients to request authorization response parameters along with additional data in JWT format.
+These new modes allow clients to request authorization response parameters and additional data in JWT format.

 !!! info
     This is only available as a WSO2 Update from WSO2 Identity Server update level **5.10.216** onwards.
 See the instructions on [updating WSO2 products](https://updates.docs.wso2.com/en/latest/).

-## Authorization flow (default)
+## Authorization flow

-Given below is a sample authorization request sent to authorization endpoint of WSO2 Identity Server.
+Given below is a sample authorization request sent to the authorization endpoint of WSO2 Identity Server.

 ```bash
 https://<IS_HOME>/oauth2/authorize?prompt=login&scope=openid&redirect_uri=https://<CLIENT-HOST>/redirects/redirect1&client_id=<CLIENT-ID>&response_type=<RESPONSE-TYPE>&response_mode=<RESPONSE-MODE>